0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 Save the file by pressing `CTRL+O` and then `ENTER` and then `CTRL+X`.

 !!!
-Warning "Beware of indentation in YAML files"
+Warning "Make sure your file match the example"
-    YAML is whitespace sensitive.
-It won't work if the indentation is off.
+    It won't work if the indentation is off, because YAML is whitespace sensitive.

 Keep an eye on the indentation  it won't work if the indentation is off.